About Our Workshops

-Our Level Two workshop is a journey further into the Neo-Futurist aesthetic.
-Participants will be given writing exercises that will challenge them to build upon their existing body of work.
-Focusing on deconstruction and revision, participants will create dialogue plays, anti-plays and high-concept, low-budget work within the Neo-Futurist aesthetic and build upon their skills as performers.
-With more personal and detailed feedback from instructors, participants will learn to analyze their writing in more critical ways and emerge with polished, ready to be performed, material.
-(Pre-requisite: Level I or previous participation in our audition callback process).
+Our Level Two workshop is a journey deeper into the Neo-Futurist aesthetic.
+Participants will be given writing prompts that challenge them to develop their existing body of work.
+Focusing on deconstruction and revision, participants will create dialogue plays, anti-plays and high-concept, low-budget theater within the Neo-Futurist aesthetic.
+This class will also build upon on each participant’s strengths as performers.
+With more personal and detailed feedback from instructors, participants will learn to critically analyze their writing and emerge with polished, ready to be performed, material.
+(Pre-requisite: Level One or previous participation in our audition callback process).

-Our Level III workshop is geared towards the mechanics of creating and collaborating within an ensemble.
-Participants will continue to create work—movement pieces, adaptive work, and pieces that change the space with spectacle—but all work is in the service of creating a full, balanced menu of plays.
-The class culminates in a workshop performance of the class’ own show—complete with a pitch session and group rehearsal.
+In our Level III workshop, delve into the mechanics of creating and collaborating within an ensemble.
+Participants will create movement pieces, adaptive work, and plays that change the space with spectacle—in service of a full, balanced menu of plays.
+The class culminates in a workshop performance of the participants’ work, taking the participants through the Neo-Futurist collaborative process of creating an Infinite Wrench show – beginning with a pitch session, then a group rehearsal and, finally, the public performance.
 (Pre-requisites: Level One, Level Two)